 What is a snuffle mat?

-A type of dog puzzle toy, a snuffle mat is designed to hide dry food, making it more difficult to eat and encouraging dogs to use their hunting skills to locate it.
+Snuffle mats are a type of dog puzzle toy.
+They are designed to hide dry food, making it more difficult to eat and encouraging dogs to use their hunting skills to locate it.
 A snuffle mat consists of a rubber, fabric, or plastic mat base.
 Fabric (usually fleece) is then knotted or sewn into the base with long tails left sticking up as if to imitate grass.
 Dry food, treats, or kibble can then be sprinkled into the mat so that the dog has to seek it out.

 Most dogs love using a snuffle mat as it allows them to use their powerful sense of smell to hunt out food.
 They come in various shapes and sizes.
 Some are washable, some have a heavy base to help them stay in one place, and there are even instructions for DIY snuffle mats.